Astrophotography Tutorials

 In this video tutorial, I walk you through the process I use to capture images with Astro Photography Tool and PHD2 Guiding.
 It’s a rather rough outline of the software, as I only a few basic features on a regular basis.

-How to take pictures of the Moon
+How to take Pictures of the Moon

 In this tutorial, I share my camera settings and tips for moon photography.
-Whether you’re shooting a with a camera lens on a tripod or through a telescope, these helpful tips and tricks will help you capture the moon in all its glory.
+Whether you’re shooting with a camera lens on a tripod or through a telescope, these helpful tips and tricks will help you capture the moon in all its glory.

 How to Photograph the Milky Way

 In this tutorial, I share my best tips for photographing the Milky Way with your DSLR camera and lens.
-Whether you’re using a beginner-level camera and tripod, or a star tracker and ultra-wide-angle lens, these camera settings, and processing tips will help you create your best image of our galaxy yet.
+Whether you’re using a beginner-level camera and tripod or a star tracker and ultra-wide-angle lens, these camera settings and processing tips will help you create your best image of our galaxy yet.

 How to use a Bahtinov Mask for better focus

 Achieving a sharp focus in an essential part of a successful imaging session.
 With the use of methods such as Live View and FWHM in BackyardEOS, we can consistently reach optimum focus on our astrophotography subjects.
-In this tutorial, I discuss the use of a Bahtinov focus mask – that is designed to help you reach a sharp focus quickly and easily.
+In this tutorial, I discuss the use of a Bahtinov focus mask – which is designed to help you reach a sharp focus quickly and easily.

 How to Polar Align using SharpCap